BitcoinDesign/Guide/guide/foundations/backups.md

 {% include rec-open.html %}

-Level 0 and 1 are perfectly good if you are just getting started, and require very little effort.
+Level 0 and 1 are good when getting started, and require very little effort.

-Level 2, 3 or 4 are recommended if you are planning to store larger amounts.
+Level 2, 3 or 4 are recommended for storing larger amounts.

 {% include rec-close.html %}